linusg/rpi-backlight/README.md

 **Note:** _Since creation of this GIF, the API, specifically the default parameters of the `set_brightness` function, has changed a little bit, so please don't try to use it as the API reference 🙂_

+## Version 2 coming!

+Please note that version 2 with a new, improved API will come soon, see [issue #14](https://github.com/linusg/rpi-backlight/issues/14).
+Feedback is much appreciated!

 ## Features

 - Change the display brightness **smoothly** or **abrupt**